cormullion/juliamonomaster/website/index.md

 [^typographypanel]: &nbsp; “Typography panel” These vary widely in their abilities and functions: the MacOS Terminal app’s Typography panel is comprehensive but I’m not convinced that all the buttons are wired up yet...

 [^terminal]: &nbsp; “terminals again” Writers of terminal apps usually have their own ideas about how fonts and type should be managed and displayed.
-I haven’t yet found one that did everything that I wanted it to and nothing I didn’t expect it to.
+I haven’t yet found one that did everything that I wanted it to and nothing I didn’t expect it to: [wezterm](https://wezfurlong.org/wezterm/) is about the best, although configuring the macOS Terminal is a bit easier, and [iTerm](https://iterm2.com) for macOS is also a reasonable alternative.
 In the world of fonts, nothing is 100% correct, which can be frustrating.
 You can track some of the issues and discussions on github and elsewhere: here’s a [VS Code](https://github.com/microsoft/vscode/issues/34103) issue; here are the [Alacritty terminal developers](https://github.com/alacritty/alacritty/issues/50) working on it; here is the [iTerm documentation](https://iterm2.com/documentation-fonts.html) talking about performance.

 